-- Undergo a medical exam to determine your general state of health, ease of movement, and cognitive abilities;
+- Undergo a medical examination to assess your general state of health, ease of movement, and cognitive abilities;

-Other information is available at the SAAQ website.
+More information is available at the SAAQ’s website.

-If you are dissatisfied with the SAAQ’s services, you can file a complaint with the Québec Ombudsman.
+Are you dissatisfied with the SAAQ’s services?
+File a complaint with the Québec Ombudsman.
 Our services are free, user-friendly and confidential.